 Your phone also has a built-in report to help you monitor your battery use.
 Go to Settings > Battery to see a graph of your battery level over time (tap it for more detail), plus what apps and functionality are using the most energy.

 Certain tasks, such as Android OS, Android System, and Google Services are core to the operating system, so they are essential parts and you cannot directly optimize their battery consumption.
 However, you can take a careful look at the third-party apps that are having the largest impact on your battery, and adjust the settings within the app itself.

 When you first start using your Fairphone, you may see drops in the battery report graph.
 Don’t be concerned – your battery needs to complete a few charging cycles before it’s properly calibrated.

 Have any more battery tips?

-In general, the best way to conserve your battery is to put down your phone and not use it!
-However, since that is not the purpose of a smartphone, the above tips are a great starting point for understanding and improving your battery use.
-Want to exchange experiences with other users, please visit the forum!
+In general, the best way to conserve your battery is to put down your phone and never use it again!
+However, we know that advice is very challenging to follow, so the above tips are a great starting point for understanding and improving your battery use.